ArloL/modern-ie-vagrant/README.markdown

 # How do I use it?

-For Windows XP execute `xp-download-prerequisites.sh` on the host first.
+For Windows XP execute `download-prerequisites-xp.sh` on the host first.
+For the others execute `download-prerequisites.sh`.

 Then execute `vagrant up`.